rspec/rspec.github.io/source/blog/2016-06-14-rspec-3-5-has-been-released.md

 ---
 title: RSpec 3.5 has been released!
-author: Sam Phippen and Myron Marston
+author: Sam Phippen, Myron Marston and Jon Rowe
 ---

 RSpec 3.5 has just been released!
 Given our commitment to